 For officers in the disciplined services, their conduct and discipline are also governed by respective disciplined services legislation.

-The Public Service (Administration) Order was made by the Chief Executive in July 1997, with the advice of the Executive Council, under Article 48(4) of the Basic Law.
+The Public Service (Administration) Order was made by the Chief Executive, with the advice of the Executive Council, under Article 48(4) of the Basic Law.
 The Order sets out the Chief Executive's authority to appoint, dismiss and discipline public servants; to act on representations made by public servants; to make disciplinary regulations; and to delegate certain powers and duties under the Order.
-It is largely an adaptation of corresponding provisions in the Letters Patent and Colonial Regulations which were in force before 1 July 1997, and provides continuity in the primary framework governing the administration of the Civil Service.

 The Public Service (Disciplinary) Regulation which is made under the Order regulates the conduct of disciplinary proceedings and procedures leading to the removal of officers in the Civil Service.
 It applies to the majority of public servants, except those public servants (primarily rank and file and officers up to certain ranks in the disciplined services) whose conduct is governed by relevant ordinances.